 Deandra Duggans (M.S.
 Sport Administration 2009) is the manager of advertising and branding with the Baltimore Ravens.
-She is responsible for creating and executing marketing and advertising plans for all Ravens events and initiatives.
+She creates and executes marketing and advertising plans for all Ravens events and initiatives.
 This includes scheduling and executing television, radio and print interviews for Ravens programs, events and community initiatives.
 She’s had an exciting path in reaching the National Football League (NFL) and returning to her Baltimore/D.C. roots.

-Originally from Washington, D.C., Duggans made her way to North Carolina State for college, where she discovered her passion for sports.
-The passion started during an internship with the North Carolina State Women’s Basketball team.
-She loves being around the game, and how all the different departments worked together.
+Originally from Washington, D.C., Duggans went to North Carolina State for college, where she discovered her passion for sports which started during an internship with the North Carolina State Women’s Basketball team.
+She loves being around the game and how all the different departments worked together.
 While originally an animal science major, she discovered a passion for sports and changed her career path.
 At first, she became a parks, recreation and tourism management major.
-From that, she learned about planning and budget.
+From that, she learned about planning and budgeting.

 After weighing different graduate school options, Duggans chose Georgia State University’s Sport Administration program.
 She worked as a graduate assistant in Sports Information.
 After, she interned at the Georgia Dome, which transitioned into her first job after graduating from the master’s program as an electronic media specialist.